duckduckgo/duckduckgo-documentation/duckduckhack/testing/testing_triggers.md

     duckpan query
     ```

-    This command will initially output all of the Instant Answers available in your local repository.
-You should see your Instant Answer in this output.
+    This command will present you with an interactive prompt.

     ```shell
-    Using the following DDG::Goodie plugins:

-     - DDG::Goodie::Xor (Words)
-     - DDG::Goodie::SigFigs (Words)
-     - DDG::Goodie::EmToPx (Words)
-     - DDG::Goodie::Length (Words)
-     - DDG::Goodie::ABC (Words)
-     - DDG::Goodie::Chars (Words)
-     ...
-    ```

-    The script will now proceed to an interactive prompt.

-    ```shell
+    Loading Instant Answers...

     (Empty query for ending test)
 	Query:
     ```

+	*In some environments, the `duckpan query` command may print a long list of country aliases - that's perfectly fine.
+The end of the output will still display the `Query:` prompt.*

-    Now type in any query to see the response.
+    **Now type in any query to see the response.**

+	*Typing a query here is just like using DuckDuckGo.com, except you're only viewing the ZeroClickInfo response, and in its raw form.*

     ```shell
     Query: chars this is a test